jonchurch/slack-telegram-connector/README.md

 Copy Paste your ClientId and ClientSecret into your .env file in your glitch project.

 Next, go [here](https://api.slack.com/custom-integrations) and scroll down to click the green 'Setup and Incoming Webhook' button.

+Then click Add Integration.
+Choose the channel you would like telegram to post in and save the integration.

+Copy Paste the Webhook Url it gives you into your glitch .env file

+Now visit your glitch project's url + `/login` like `https:<YOUR GLITCH PROJECT URL>glitch.me/login` and authorize the app with your slack team.

+Now you need to setup the telegram bot!
+After setting your bot up, and turning off privacy mode, copy paste your telegram token into your .env

+Enter your telegram webook url in .env with your glitch project url `https://<YOUR GLITCH PROJECT URL>glitch.me/telegram/receive`

+Now its a little tricky to get your telegram group id, you need to invite your bot to the group you want it in, and then send a message to the group.
+You will have to check the logs of your glitch project to see the chat id